microsoft/pxt/docs/blog.md

 October 17th, 2017 by [mmoskal](https://github.com/mmoskal)

-UF2 bootloader for Arduino UNO allows for driver-less flashing of an antique board.
+UF2 bootloader for Arduino UNO allows for driver-less flashing of the vintage board.
 **[Read more](/blog/uf2-for-arduino-uno)**